it-at-m/Erzwingungshaft/docs/README.md

     doctemplate: # Must be configured
     subfiletype: # Must be configured
     incattachments: # Must be configured
-#    subject-data-values:      # If commented create WARN otherwise INFO Message
-#      owi-number: # Can be configured
+    eh-vorgang-definition: # Must be configured

 ````